 \section{Conclusion}

 In this paper, we propose a deep learning method for solving the stochastic control problem driven by fully-coupled FBSDEs.
-We transform it into a stochastic Stackelberg differential game and propose a CO method to solve this new problem.
-The CO method has high flexibility and we can set the training parameters of the neural networks seperately to optimize the leader's cost functional and the follower's cost functional independently.
+We transform it into a stochastic Stackelberg differential game problem and propose a bi-level optimization method to solve this new problem.
+The novel method has high flexibility and we can set the training parameters of the neural networks separately to optimize the leader's cost functional and the follower's cost functional independently.
 In order to show the performance of our algorithm, we give two optimal investment-consumption portfolio examples solved through the stochastic recursive utility models.
 The numerical results demonstrate remarkable performance.